ahamkāraṁ balaṁ darpaṁ kāmaṁ krodhaṁ ca samśritāḥ

 ātma-para-deheṣu -the soul-stranger-to the body

 The ego (of the self), the strength in is one’s height of pride in love/lust, anger also.
 Equally taking shelter to attain me.
-The soul stranger to the body, joyful in judging from fears of jealousy.
+The soul stranger to the body, is joyful in judging from fears of jealousy.

 We know this to be one of many truths of how people are in this world, being strangers to the soul and judging in manners that show one’s insecurity.